-Here is how the Health and Safety Executive (HSE) defines Thorough Examination:
+The Health and Safety Executive (HSE) states:

 "Thorough examination of industrial lift trucks is required under health and safety law: LOLER 1998, which covers lifting equipment, and PUWER 1998, which deals with all other safety-related items, such as brakes, steering and tyres.
 Your regular inspections as part of a preventive maintenance scheme or scheduled service are not a thorough examination."

 It is crucial to ensure that your Thorough Examinations comprehensively cover both the lifting and the driving mechanisms of the truck, because not all of them do.
 Some examinations only cover LOLER, which could put equipment, operators and businesses at risk.